ReScience/ReScience-submission/article/Larisch-2018.md

 In the original publication, @Clopath2010 study nonlinearity of STDP by using protocols of spike bursts.
 The result from the reimplementation of the first spiking burst experiment is shown in \textbf{Fig. \ref{Fig_burst} upper left}.
-The upper marks represents for the weight change with $+10 ms$, the lower marks the weight change with $-10 ms$ between the presynaptic and the first postsynaptic spikes.
+The upper marks represent the weight change with $+10 ms$, the lower marks the weight change with $-10 ms$ between the presynaptic and the first postsynaptic spikes.
 As in the original publication from @Clopath2010 and the experimental paper of @Nevian2006, one postsynaptic spike, independently of the spiking order, leads only to a small change in the weight.
 A second spike leads to bigger change, especially when the postsynaptic neurons spikes after the presynaptic one.

 The second task is the weight change, depending on the frequency between three postsynaptic spikes (\textbf{Fig. \ref{Fig_burst} upper right}).
-As in the previous experiment, the upper line represents the weight changes, if the first postsynaptic spikes $+10 ms$ appears after the presynaptic spike, the lower line if the first postsynaptic spike appears $-10 ms$ before the presynaptic one.
+As in the previous experiment, the upper line represents the weight changes, if the first postsynaptic spike appears $10 ms$ after the presynaptic spike; the lower line if the first postsynaptic spike appears $10 ms$ before the presynaptic one.
 As shown in @Clopath2010, a higher frequency leads to a higher change of the synaptic weight.

 The third task, the change of the weight as a function of the time between the one presynaptic spike and the first of three postsynaptic spikes, is presented in \textbf{Fig. \ref{Fig_burst} down}.
 Here, the curve is very similar to the one presented in @Clopath2010.

+The label on the y-axes, as given in the original publication [@Clopath2010], suggested the weight value in percent.
-Despite of the label, what is orientated on the publication from @Clopath2010, the graphs show the weight changes in percent, relative to the initial weight value, as mentioned in the original experimental paper by @Nevian2006, not the absolutely weight value in percent.
+But, as mentioned in the original experimental paper by @Nevian2006, the graphs show the weight changes in percent, relative to the initial weight value.

 ## Connectivity analysis